Regius Professor of Astronomy (Edinburgh)

-The Regius Chair of Astronomy is one of eight Regius Professorships at the University of Edinburgh, and was founded in 1785.
+The Regius Chair of Astronomy is one of eight Regius Professorships at the University of Edinburgh, Scotland, and was founded in 1785.
 Regius Professorships are those that have in the past been established by the British Crown, and are still formally appointed by the current monarch, although they are advertised and recruited by the relevant university following the normal processes for appointing a professorship.

 Relationship with the Astronomer Royal for Scotland

-The Regius Chair of Astronomy in Edinburgh is unusual because of its relationship with the position of the Astronomer Royal for Scotland, and the Royal Observatory Edinburgh (ROE).
+The Regius Chair of Astronomy in Edinburgh is unusual because of its relationship with the Astronomer Royal for Scotland, and the Royal Observatory Edinburgh (ROE).
 Between 1834 and 1990, the Regius Professor at the University, the Astronomer Royal, and the Director of the Royal Observatory were all the same person.
 This is no longer true however, as explained under "New Structure" below.

 Early history

 Astronomy was originally taught in Edinburgh by the Chairs of Mathematics and of Natural Philosophy.

 A Chair of Practical Astronomy was established in 1785 by a Royal Warrant signed by George III.
 The first holder was Robert Blair, who held the position until his death in 1828.
 However, he was never provided with an observatory or any instruments, and refused to do any teaching, seeing the position as a sinecure.